Day 4: "Salute to the Sun" / सूर्य नमस्कार

 Duration: ~1 minute fluttering + ~30 seconds still hold.

-Modification: Sit on a folded blanket to elevate the hips -- this immediately reduces strain on the inner thighs.
-Place yoga blocks or folded towels under each knee for support, so the legs can rest rather than hang in space.
+Modification: Sit on a folded blanket to elevate the hips.
+Place blocks or towels under each knee for support.

 ---